llamaha/jira_slas/README.md

 JIRA SLA reporting script that calculates business hours between created date and hours to first response and time to resolution.

-It's important that you set the custom fields in the script.
+It's important that you set the custom fields in the script, they are currently in the code as customfield_ (this will be improved).
 The custom fields are in the JSON data for the fields:

+Severity

 Time of first response